vhenzl/workbench-time-tracker/README.md

 - Tests (unit and integration) for both the backend and frontend.
 - CI checks using GitHub Actions.
 - Proper code formatting and linting.
-- Full adoption of the CQRS pattern (e.g., replacing repositories and domain entities in queries with database views, raw SQL, and a lightweight mapper like Dapper).
+- Full adoption of the CQRS pattern (replacing repositories and domain entities in queries with database views, raw SQL, and a lightweight mapper like Dapper).
 - Authentication and authorisation (intentionally out of scope for this project).

 ### Local Setup